floswald/ConsProb.jl/README.md

-# savings problem
+# Consumption / Savings problems in Economics

-this repo has julia code that computes the solution to a standard savings problem with iid income uncertainty using 3 different methods:
+this repo has julia code that computes the solution to a finite time savings problem with iid income uncertainty using 3 different methods:

 1. value function backward iteration
 2. euler equation backward iteration